Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

 In terms of non-adjacent or skip transitions within the same set of movies, these are more common than row skipping (when compared to their respective adjacent transitions).
 However, this is not surprising as glancing between the movies already presented is not as \textit{costly} as scrolling.
 Moreover, users are most likely to skip from the edge movies and are more likely to perform a skip transition in swiped sets of movies.
 This may be a possible explanation for the center to edge browsing behavior observed in swiped item sets.
 Finally, the top left, central, and bottom right areas of the matrix contain the majority of transitions meaning that a user is much more likely to re-examine movies already present than swipe to new movies.

-In conclusion, the column transitions reveal that: \begin{enumerate*}[label=(\roman*)] \item there is an initial and general left-right browsing behavior on the first, unswiped set of items, \item there is an initial right-left browsing and general center to edge browsing behavior on the swiped set of items, \item users on the near-edge items are likely to transition to the edge, \item users primarily swipe using the right swipe button after observing the last right-hand item, \item after swiping users examine the same item position as before, \item users are most likely to skip from edge movies and skipping is more likely in swiped item sets, and \item users are more likely to re-examine the 5 visible movies than swiping to see the next set. \end{enumerate*}
+In conclusion, the column transitions reveal that: \begin{enumerate*}[label=(\roman*)] \item On the initial, unswiped set of items, users initially browse left-right and also generally move left-right when re-examining items, \item users on the near-edge items are likely to transition to the edge (if swiped or unswiped), \item users primarily swipe using the right swipe button after observing the last right-hand item, \item after swiping users examine the same item position as before, \item on swiped sets of items, users initially browse right-left and then generally browse towards the edges when re-examining items, \item users are most likely to skip from edge movies and skipping is more likely in swiped item sets, and \item users are more likely to re-examine the 5 visible movies than swiping to see the next set. \end{enumerate*}

 \heading{Joint row-column transitions}